dmuhr/MICHI3/README.md

 ### Ableton Live

 - Save all MICHI3 objects in the same folder, you can also store then in your `Max MIDI Effect` folder, normally in: `/Users/[yourname]/Music/Ableton/User Library/Presets/MIDI Effects/Max MIDI Effect`
-  - Important: We only need the objects ending in `.amxd`.
+  - Important: You only need the objects ending in `.amxd`.
 The rest are dependencies, but they all must be in the same folder.
 - Drag/drop MICHI3_Server from the `Browser content` of Ableton, or directly from your Finder window, and set:
   - `Console IP`: The IP of your console or ONPC computer.
 If the same computer use 127.0.0.1
   - `Port`: 8880 (or the port you just set in the MA3 OSC settings)

-  -
-Set:
-  -
-  -
--
-    -
+## Quick start

+After you follow the setup instructions.

+In grandMA3:
+- Store a sequence, and give it a name.

+in Ableton:
+- Drag MICHI3_Single to a midi track.
+- Write the same name you gave to the sequence before.
+- Draw a midi note with a velocity higher than 0.

+When the note is on in Ableton, in MA3 the button will be pressed with the function `Temp` and the fader will get the velocity of the midi note, scaled to `faderMaster`.

+## Objects

+MICHI3 contains 4 different objects that can be used independently, and as many times as you wish inside your Ableton session (except MICHI3 Server).

+### MICHI3_Server

+*Must be used only once!*

+### MICHI3_Single

+### MICHI3_Multi

+### MICHI3_CueLoader